swiss-chris/spring-integration-progress-bar/README.md

 # Getting started

 ## Using Github Codespaces
-If you use Github Codespaces, you should already have all the necessary dependencies from the `.devcontainer/Dockerfile`.
+If you use Github Codespaces, you already have all the necessary dependencies from the `.devcontainer/Dockerfile`.

 ## Installing the dependencies on your local machine
 You can check the `.devcontainer/Dockerfile` and install the required dependencies manually.
 Many of them are only necessary for the Selenium Test to work.